Basil-Fox/basilfox-utils/README.md

-Here is a README file template for your **FiberApps Common Library** that you can use for your microservices:
+Here is a README file template for your **BasilFox Common Library** that you can use for your microservices:

 ---

-# FiberApps Common Library
+# BasilFox Common Library

-This repository contains the common utility library for microservices used across the **FiberApps** ecosystem.
+This repository contains the common utility library for microservices used across the **BasilFox** ecosystem.
 It includes reusable functions and modules to streamline tasks such as Firebase integration, Redis, S3 file uploads, database connections, push notifications, and more.
 The library is built using Go and designed to work seamlessly with the Fiber web framework.

 ## Features